-Of all the holidays, St. Patrick’s Day is among the least classy when it comes to accessories and my sweet Irish-home-Chicago is a prime offender — gaudy glitter clover headbands, shiny green and gold beads, beer-logo-strewn clothing, face painting and the like are de rigur.
-And I’ll say it: if you’re over 23 you are too old to wear these or these, please and thank you.
+Of all the holidays, St. Patrick’s Day is among the least classy when it comes to outfits and unfortunately, my Chicago home is a prime offender.
+Our Chicago neighborhood is filled with partiers wearing gaudy glitter clover headbands, shiny green and gold beads, beer-logo-strewn clothing, face painting, and the like.
+These St. Patrick’s Day necklaces and pins are a cute and classy St. Patrick’s Day outfit idea.

-Now I’m not claiming that my Shrinky Dink necklaces are totally chic but they sure beat clover earrings and leprechaun sweatshirts.
+Now I’m not claiming that my Shrinky Dink necklaces are super fancy but they sure beat clover earrings and leprechaun sweatshirts.
 Oof.
+Aren’t they cute?

 I made an assortment of Irish-inspired charms including a map of Dublin in both circles and squares and some St. Patrick’s Day Irish sayings – Kiss Me, Irish, Craic, Lucky.
 I also made a charm from this photo that my sister took on our trip to Ireland – it’s a clover made out of horseshoes that we saw in Dingle.
 Love.